 What is Cystic Fibrosis?

-Cystic fibrosis causes various effects on the body, but mainly affects the digestive system and lungs.
-The degree of cystic fibrosis involvement differs from person to person.
-However, the persistence and ongoing infection in the lungs, with destruction of lungs and loss of lung function, eventually causes death in the majority of people who have cystic fibrosis.
+CF causes various effects on the body, but mainly affects the digestive system and lungs.
+The degree of CF severity differs from person to person, however, the persistence and ongoing infection in the lungs, with destruction of lungs and loss of lung function, will eventually lead to death in the majority of people with CF.

-It is estimated that one in every 3,600 children born in Canada has cystic fibrosis.
-More than 4,000 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.
+It is estimated that one in every 3,600 children born in Canada has CF. More than 4,100 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.

 For more information about disease management, please visit Living with Cystic Fibrosis.